AudioCommons/timbral_models/README.md

 ```

 # Using the models
-Currently, the models are written in a format so they can be imported into a Python script.
+The models are written as a package which can be imported into a Python script.
+Within the package are six methods that predict the brightness, depth, hardness, metallic-nature, reverb, and roughness of an audio file.
+These are named `timbral_xxx(fname)`, where `xxx` represents the timbral model.
-Each script may contain many methods, but the method which should be called is the `timbral_xxx(fname)` method.

 To calculate the timbral attribute, give the method a string of the file name.
-The method will then read in the audio file internally.
+The method will then read in the audio file internally and return the timbral characteristic, as described below.

 # Model output
 The *hardness*, *depth*, and *brightness* models predict subjective ratings of their respective attributes.
 Each model returns a float.
 These models were trained on subjective ratings ranging from 0 to 100, but can extend beyond this range.